LorenaPujante/STeMECH/README.md

 ## 5. Configuration params
-The parameters for STeMECH are the following:
+Here there are the parameters for the execution of, mainly, _main.py_ but also the rest of the _main_files:
 - **zero**: It indicates if it is necessary to ask the database for the matrixes to calculate the spatial distance.
 If _False_, they must be stored in _Code/matrixes_.
 - **repository**: The name of the GraphDB repository with the input dataset.
 - **dateStart**: The date and time to start searching for patients with a positive _TestMicro_ for a specific _Microorganism_.